javierriveracastro/betteroll-swade/README.md

-# Better rolls for SWADE (RC version)
+# Better rolls for SWADE

-This is a release canditate for better rolls.
-Roll cards are mostly done, testing is encouraged.

 Please leave your feedback on the official Foundry discord.
 Feel free to ping me if you want.